VoIP Hacking: How It Works & How to Protect Your VoIP System

 Having a device management policy will allow you to reduce staff risk on your phone system, especially if they use their devices for business calls.
 For example, such a policy might include:

-- Keeping software on personal devices up-to-date if they are used for business
+- Keep software on personal devices up-to-date if they are used for business.

 - Connecting all devices to a secure WiFi network.